 Interface Specify the effective interface for the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
 Source IP Range Specify the source IP range for the rule.
 Status Check the box to enable the rule.
 Description Give a description for the rule entry to facilitate your management.